Masud Sabri: Career

 In 1948 Sabri turned down the proposal of being appointed ambassador to Iran from China.

-In January 1949, Burhan Shahidi succeeded Masud Sabri as the chairman of Sinkiang Provincial Government.
+In January 1949, Burhan Shahidi succeeded Masud Sabri as the chairman of Xinjiang Provincial Government.

 The Communist Party placed him under detention and imprisoned him in 1951.
 He died in 1952, still incarcerated.
-Alternatively, according to Xinjiang specialist Sean R. Roberts, the CCP had Sabri executed in 1951.
+Alternatively, according to Xinjiang and Ukraine specialist Sean R. Roberts, the CCP had Sabri executed in 1951.